wagnerjfr/space-invaders-lwjgl/README.md

 **UFO Invasion** _(Free Web Game)_ is a better version of the traditional **"Space Invaders"**.
 UFO Invasion is a two-dimensional shooter game in which the player controls an space aircraft by moving it horizontally across the bottom of the screen and firing at descending aliens.
-The aim is to defeat all aliens that move back and forth across the screen as they advance towards the bottom of the screen.
-The player defeats an alien by shooting it with rockets launched by the space aircraft.
+The aim is to defeat all aliens that move back and forth across the screen as they advance towards the bottom of the screen (*the Earth planet!*).
+The player fights against an alien by shooting it with rockets launched by the space aircraft.
-Defeating the aliens brings another wave that is more difficult, a loop which can continue indefinitely!
+Defeating the aliens brings another wave that is more difficult, in a loop which can continue indefinitely!

 **_Fly through space, defend your planet, destroy aliens..
 Have fun!_**